franiumos/LocalLLM/README.md

 # LocalLLM

-A desktop application for running large language models and image generation locally on your PC.
-No cloud, no API keys, no internet required — everything runs on your hardware.
+A desktop application for running large & small language models and image generation locally on your PC.

 Built with [Tauri 2](https://v2.tauri.app/) (Rust backend) + React 19 + TypeScript.